 The practice received national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
-Relevant alerts were discussed with staff, acted on and stored for future reference.
+Relevant alerts were discussed with staff, acted on and stored for future reference by the practice manager.

 Reliable safety systems and processes (including safeguarding)